sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 ## What's a context anyway?

-The context we are concerned about in this article is the task context.
+The context we are concerned about in this post is the task context.
 That's all the state that makes up a 'task' in the eyes of the kernel.
 There are the obvious components, like the current register values, thread ID, memory mappings, etc., but there are also a few SPRs that get tracked on a per task